rotki/rotki/docs/api.rst

    :statuscode 200: Tag successfully created.
    :statuscode 400: Provided request JSON is in some way malformed.
 Or no field to edit was given.
-   :statuscode 409: User is not logged in.
-Tag with the given name does not exist.
+   :statuscode 401: User is not logged in.
+   :statuscode 409: Tag with the given name does not exist.
    :statuscode 500: Internal rotki error

 Deleting a tag